Non-congruence of homology Veech groups in genus two: The Special Linear Group over square quadratic orders

 \section{The Special Linear Group over square quadratic orders}

-In this section we introduce quadratic orders $\OD$.
+In this section quadratic orders $\OD$ are introduced.
 We will almost exclusively deal here with the case of square discriminants.
-In particular, we will calculate $\textrm{Spec} \ \OD$ (Proposition~\ref{prop:Spec}) and discuss the ramification of prime numbers $p \in \NN$ over $\OD$.
-As most things here work exactly like in the case of fundamental discriminants we postpone most of the proofs to the appendix.
-Afterwards we will focus on the special linear group, define congruence subgroups and calculate some important indexes.
+In particular, $\textrm{Spec} \ \OD$ is calculated (Theorem~\ref{prop:Spec}) and the ramification of prime numbers $p \in \NN$ over $\OD$ is discussed.
+Due to its similarity to the case of fundamental discriminants most of the proofs are postponed to the appendix.
+Afterwards, we will focus on the special linear group, define congruence subgroups and calculate some relevant indexes.